tristanojbacon/purecss-wp/README.md

 A simple WordPress blog theme built from the ground-up with Yahoo's [PureCSS framework](http://purecss.io) (v0.6.0).

+Here's [a screenshot](screenshot.png) of the theme in action, as of 04/10/16

 ##Notable features

 Functions for PureCSS inclusions